Kitware/dive/README.md

 be optionally accompanied with a CSV file containing video annotations.
 Example input sequences are available at https://viame.kitware.com/girder#collections.

+DIVE can also accept a flat Zip files with a list of images.

 ### Output

 When running an algorithmic pipelines or performing manual video annotation (and saving the annotations with the save